 Now if the 1st Gen 4Runner isn’t something you fancy but you still want an older 4×4 to go Off-Roading in, the 2nd Gen 4Runner is for you.
 First released in August 1989 the 2nd Gen 4Runner came with the 4cyl engine again along with the 6cyl, with your choice of a manual or automatic transmission.
 This is the first generation of 4Runner where they introduced 4 doors.
 There was a two-door version available, but they are not too common to find anymore.
 But, the 4-door version is common.

 The 4 door 2nd Gen 4Runner was released every year 89-93, so we will focus on these years.

-The 2nd Gen 4Runner, now with the more common 3.0 maintained good mpg, had slightly more power than the previous/current 22re 4cyl engine.
-The 2nd Gen 4Runner no longer has a removable top but it now has the 4Runner-famous roll down rear hatch window which we all personally love putting down on trails, side streets and the freeway (whoever had that idea should be crowned).
+The 2nd Gen 4Runner, now with the more common 3.0 maintained good mpg and had slightly more power than the previous/current 22re 4cyl engine.
+The 2nd Gen 4Runner no longer has a removable top but it now has the 4Runner-famous roll down rear hatch window which we all personally love putting down outdoors, side streets and the freeway (whoever had that idea should be crowned).
+This is signature 4Runner.

 Like the 1st Gen 4Runners, they lack exterior and interior support for the most part so yet again it’s either find one in good shape or make sure there are part shops and dismantler shops available in your area.